WithoutEvil/iOS-Architecture/README.md

 `checkout submodule project source:`

-1. `git submoule init`: initialize your local configuration file
+1. `git submodule init`: initialize your local configuration file

 2. `git submodule update`: fetch all the data and check out the appropriate commit listed in your superproject